-Kids, taking these courses will not get you a better job.
 I'm not against education, I'm against bad education; especially when it promises career advancement.
 What we need is education that connects with what's happening right now.
-Plus, we need to do it as efficiently as possible.
-Why would we waste a student's time teaching them about circuit boards, when what they really want to do is code for the web?
+We also need to do it as efficiently as possible.
+Why would we waste a student's time teaching them about circuit boards when all the jobs are in web development?

-The main red flag I’d like to raise here is the courses being offered by this particular college are outdated.
-Let’s talk specifically about programming.
-Right now the web and mobile markets are desperate for developers.
-What’s sad is that so many colleges aren't meeting this need: they're preparing kids for yesterday's jobs.
-Every software company I know is hiring Ruby on Rails developers, and yet few local colleges teach it.
+Right now software companies are desperate for developers.
+Colleges aren't meeting this need: they're preparing kids for yesterday's jobs.
+Every software company I know is hiring Python or Ruby on Rails developers, and yet few local colleges teach it.

 When I compare the description for Computer Information Systems Diploma (from the community college) with the description for Web App Development (from a school in Chicago called the Starter League) the difference is striking: